Updated on February 7, 2019 to clarify more about our hiring process

 - As we develop projects for the trial, we look for components that require team interaction, and encourage the candidate to set up 1:1s with various team members to gather information.

-- We invite candidates to our Friday company-wide video conferences.
+- We invite candidates to our Friday company-wide zoom call.
 During these meetings, we learn weekly functional progress, discuss company metrics and goals, and learn what’s on employees’ minds.

 - Candidates join weekly planning calls.
 Both the business team and the product/dev team have weekly planning calls, and the candidate is asked to attend and participate so they get a feel for our operating mechanisms, pace, priorities, and how we work to get things done.